aces/Loris/modules/redcap/CONFIGURATION.md

 The configuration nodes are the following:
 - `redcap` (required): Root node of the LORIS REDCap configuration.
-- `issue-assignee` (required): The LORIS user ID of the user to whom to assign issues in case of a REDCap module malfunction.
 - `instance` (required, multiple allowed): The list of instance entries to synchronize with LORIS.

 In an `instance` entry, the configuration parameters are the following: